jcvlds/democracyworks/javascript/DOCUMENTATION.md

   Results page should render two upcoming elections for that address

+## Dependencies Added
+  Axios

+## Modules Added and Descriptions
+  /controllers/SearchController.js
+      - Controller to handle the app logic when server receives a POST search request.
+Abstracting this handler allows the /routes/index.js module to remain nice and clean
+      - The controller calls the function that generates OCD IDs and sends it the user address inputs.
+Then, it gets the OCD IDs and calls the API with it to fetch upcoming elections
+  /controllers/generateOCDIds.js
+      - Holds the logic to generate the OCD IDs given 'state' and 'city' inputs /api/apiElections.js
+      - Imports Axios and creates the API GET call /views/search-results.hbs
+      - Uses Handlebars to loop through the response data and display the upcoming elections in a structured and easy to read format to the user

 ## Criteria
   - Form submits ✅
   - State and OCD-IDs are correctly generated ✅